-EDUC 400U: Foundations of Education
+EDUC 500U: Foundations of Education

-This course is a graduate level course that explores the social, legal, and philosophical foundations of education from historical and contemporary perspectives.
+Explores the social, legal, and philosophical foundations of education from historical and contemporary perspectives.
 The roles and responsibilities of teachers and schools are examined.
 Emphasis is placed on using research to understand the evolution of education throughout American history.
 Meets the criteria for a licensure class and is provided for current K-12 teachers and teachers who are seeking initial licensure.
 3 sem. hrs.